 WZLX’s John Laurenti attended the show and he said that the band used the Woodstock demon banners on both 1995 shows.
 He described it as “the best show I’ve ever seen Aerosmith play”.
 These banners were used to use in the early 70’s shows the band played.
 Apparently, they don’t mean much, but that the band used to put use them during small club shows.
-If the the demons were facing each other the band was “OK”, if they were looking opposite had internal conflict.
+If the demons were facing each other the band was “OK”, if they were looking the opposite had an internal conflict.

 There were no official pro-shot video or console audio recorded for this show.
 Security was very tight that night, no bootlegs have surfaced.
 Only a couple of fans were able to take a couple of pictures.